Fabi281/Callsim/README.md

 To start the Server either:

-- Open the CMD-Script in the "Executable"-Folder in the "server"-Folder
+- Run the CMD-Script in the "Executable"-Folder in the "server"-Folder
-- Open the Bash-Script in the "Executable"-Folder in the "server"-Folder
+- Run the Bash-Script in the "Executable"-Folder in the "server"-Folder
 - Open up a Terminal and execute "java -jar \<PathToFile>\callsim-1.0.0.jar"
 - [Mostly For Development] Open the "server"-Folder as a Project using VS-Code and press the "run"-Button